Skip to content

 Naomi Kuo Houston, TX

-2021-24: This project explores the intersection of environmental and relational sustainability through gift giving.
-Over 6 months in 2021, I made crafts out of the plastic wrappers, old fabrics and other upcycled materials that accumulated in my home over the height of the pandemic and gave them as gifts to friends and family.
-My aim was to keep myself grounded with a hands-on creative practice while tending to the relationships around me.
-I also hope to encourage community care as a mode of self care and to show the generative possibilities of simple acts of generosity.
+This project explores the intersection of environmental and relational sustainability through gift giving.
+Over 6 months in 2021, Kuo made crafts out of the plastic wrappers, old fabrics and other upcycled materials that accumulated in her home over the height of the pandemic and gave them as gifts to friends and family.
+Her aim was to keep herself grounded with a hands-on creative practice while tending to the relationships around her.
+She also hoped to encourage community care as a mode of self care and to show the generative possibilities of simple acts of generosity.

 A joint project of the Ministry in the City HUB and Walls-Ortiz Gallery at City Seminary, the Creative Community Care Virtual Residency brought together socially-engaged Christian creatives from New York City, Indianapolis, Chicago, Los Angeles, Charlotte, and Corsicana (Tx) for peer mentor support, learning, and sharing.
 In 2021, residents developed local projects in their respective cities, exploring creative practices of care in the context of community.
 Projects engaged the concerns and questions of the pandemic period (mutual aid, care re-imagined for social distance, etc.) at the intersection of the arts, learning, faith, and the city.
 In 2022, the resident pairs offered public online workshops.
-In 2024, a traveling group exhibition will be on display, starting in Santa Ana, CA.
+Starting in 2024, Creative Community Care, a traveling group exhibition of the artwork will be on display with related programming in cities across North America.
+In 2024, the exhibition has been on view in Santa Ana, CA (March 1-5), Houston, TX (August 7-23), and will be in St. Paul, MN (November 1 - December 15).
+In 2025, it will go to Indianapolis, IN (March - April), Charlotte, NC (May-June), and possibly Boston, MA (November).
+For 2026, we anticipate a stop in Toronto, ON (Canada) before a final show in New York City.

 Naomi’s Ministry